microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 Tailspin Toys is a global manufacturer of children’s toys that was founded in 1957 with its global headquarters located in Milwaukee, WI.
 Their mission-critical workloads are currently hosted in an on-premises datacenter and they are beginning a journey to modernize and migrate into the cloud using Microsoft Azure.

 During the Envision Workshop, Kaylee Frye, CTO of Tailspin Toys, saw the value of digital transformation, adopting the Microsoft Azure cloud, and modernizing their infrastructure.
-She has already had the Technical Architects at Tailspin Toys begin assessing their current environment and what it will take to migrate to the cloud.
+This transformation will be crucial, as much of their on-premises datacenter hardware is scheduled to be either retired or replaced within 24 months.
+Kaylee has already had the Technical Architects at Tailspin Toys begin assessing their current environment and what it will take to migrate to the cloud.
 They are looking to optimize their technology investments by reducing technical debt, streamlining operations, and simplifying their DevOps workflow.
 According to Kaylee Frye, "Our development teams have already begun adopting DevOps strategies and implemented CI/CD (continuous integration and continuous delivery) pipelines with Azure DevOps.
 We really look forward to better streamlining IT operations as we adopt Microsoft Azure for the infrastructure too."

 Tailspin has already completed the first round of analysis to identify the applications and workloads to migrate first.
 These workloads are hosted using SQL Server and Windows Server VMs.
 They have compiled an initial list of servers they believe can be migrated now, in addition to some they’ll need to retain on-premises.

-Their on-premises environment consists of over 250 servers and VMs, although, they don't plan to migrate all of them to Azure.
-They want to implement a phased approach to the migration, so they've identified just a few VMs to begin with.
+Their on-premises environment consists of over 250 servers and VMs.
+They don't plan to migrate all the on-premises servers to Azure.
+They want to implement the Azure migration in multiple phases.
+During the first phase, they want to begin with a POC migration using a workload they've identified that includes just a few VMs.

-The first workload they want to migrate to Azure consists of:
+The initial workload they've identified for the first phase of the Azure migration consists of:

 - Web Application Front End
   - ASP.NET MVC using .NET Framework 4.7
+  - Application is accessible via a public DNS endpoint
   - 2x Windows Server 2012 VMs
     - Each with 2 CPU cores and 16 GB Memory
 - REST API Back End
   - ASP.NET MVC using .NET Framework 4.7
+  - REST API is accessible via Web application over a privately accessible DNS endpoint
   - 2x Windows Server 2012 VMs
     - Each with 4 CPU cores and 32 GB Memory
 - Application Databases